 3.2.5 In our Central region, around 60% of water supply comes from groundwater sources.
 The remaining 40% is abstracted from surface water sources on the River Thames or is imported from neighbouring water companies.
 We treat the water we abstract from the River Thames at four locations along the river.
 These treatment works are also fed by some groundwater sources, mainly from the gravels.
 When combined, these are capable of providing reliable quantities of raw water following prolonged dry spells.
-Thames Water has carried out an investigation of the flows in the River Thames5 that included our abstractions at full licence
+Thames Water has carried out an investigation of the flows in the River Thames that included our abstractions and, on the basis of this investigation, we conclude that our abstractions are environmentally sustainable.